php-fig/fig-standards/accepted/PSR-7-http-message.md

      *
      * @param string $path The path to use with the new instance.
      * @return self A new instance with the specified path.
-     * @throws \InvalidArgumentException for invalid paths.
+     * @throws \InvalidArgumentException for transformations that would result
+     *     in a state that cannot be represented as a valid URI reference.
      */
     public function withPath($path);